Shareholder value: Definition

-For a publicly traded company, Shareholder Value is the part of its capitalization that is equity as opposed to long-term debt.
+For a publicly traded company, shareholder value is the part of its capitalization which is equity as opposed to long-term debt.
 In the case of only one type of stock, this would roughly be the number of outstanding shares times current shareprice.
 Things like dividends augment shareholder value while issuing of shares (stock options) lower it.
 This shareholder value added should be compared to average/required increase in value, making reference to the organizations cost of capital.

 For a privately held company, the value of the firm after debt must be estimated using one of several valuation methods, such as discounted cash flow.

 History

-The first modern articulation that shareholder wealth creation is the paramount interest of the management of a company was published in Fortune magazine in 1962 in an article by the management of a US textile company, Indian Head Mills, in which its authors stated:

-The objective of our company is to increase the intrinsic value of our common stock.
+The first modern articulation that shareholder wealth creation is the paramount interest of the management of a company was published in Fortune magazine in 1962 in an article by the management of a US textile company, Indian Head Mills, whose history can be traced back to the 1820s.
+The article stated that:The objective of our company is to increase the intrinsic value of our common stock.
 We are not in business to grow bigger for the sake of size, not to become more diversified, not to make the most or best of anything, not to provide jobs, have the most modern plants, the happiest customers, lead in new product development, or to achieve any other status which has no relation to the economic use of capital.
 Any or all of these may be, from time to time, a means to our objective, but means and ends must never be confused.
 We are in business solely to improve the inherent value of the common stockholders' equity in the company.

 Economist Milton Friedman introduced the Friedman doctrine in a 1970 essay for The New York Times, entitled "A Friedman Doctrine: The Social Responsibility of Business Is to Increase Its Profits".
 In it, he argued that a company has no social responsibility to the public or society; its only responsibility is to its shareholders.
 The Friedman doctrine was amplified after the publication of an influential 1976 business paper by finance professors Michael C. Jensen and William Meckling, "Theory of the Firm: Managerial Behavior, Agency Costs and Ownership Structure", which provided a quantitative economic rationale for maximizing shareholder value.

-On August 12, 1981, Jack Welch made a speech at The Pierre Hotel in New York City called "Growing Fast in a Slow-Growth Economy".
-This is often acknowledged as the "dawn" of the obsession with shareholder value.
-Welch's stated aim was to be the biggest or second biggest market player, and to return maximum value to stockholders.
-In 1983, Brian Pitman became CEO of Lloyds Bank and sought to clarify the governing objective for the company.
+On August 12, 1981, Jack Welch made a speech at The Pierre Hotel in New York City called "Growing Fast in a Slow-Growth Economy", which is often acknowledged as the "dawn of the shareholder-value movement".
+Welch did not mention the term "shareholder value", but outlined his beliefs in selling underperforming businesses and cutting costs to increase profits faster than global economic growth.
+In the United Kingdom in 1983, Brian Pitman became CEO of Lloyds Bank and sought to clarify the governing objective for the company.
 The following year, he set return on equity as the key measure of financial performance and set a target for every business within the bank to achieve a return that exceeded its cost of equity.